joshuar/go-hass-agent/README.md

 - Want to help develop Go Hass Agent?
 See the [contributing guidelines](CONTRIBUTING.md).

+## Versioning

+This project follows [semantic versioning](https://semver.org/).
+Given a version number MAJOR.MINOR.PATCH, the gist of it is:

+    A MAJOR number change means breaking changes from the previous release A MINOR number change means significant changes and new features have been added, but not breaking changes A PATCH number change indicate minor changes and bug fixes

 ## 🙌 Acknowledgements

 The app icon is taken from the [Home Assistant